vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 `bond penalty = market.liquidity.bondPenaltyParameter ⨉ shortfall`

 * `market.liquidity.bondPenaltyParameter` is a network parameter
-* shortfall refers to the absolute value of the funds that either the liquidity provider was unable to cover through their margin and general accounts, are needed for settlement (mark to market or product driven), or are needed to meet their margin requirements
+* shortfall refers to the absolute value of the funds that either the liquidity provider was unable to cover through their margin and general accounts, are needed for settlement, or are needed to meet their margin requirements

 ## Liquidity commitment transaction
 Participants can commit liquidity by submitting a liquidity submission transaction to the network.

-The buy and sell "shapes" that are part of a liquidity commitment transaction are used to make up the remainder of the liquidity obligation if the liquidity supplied by manually maintained orders falls short of it.
-These place the desired proportion of the missing liquidity commitment at a chosen offset from the reference price (best bid, best ask or mid price).
+The buy and sell "shapes" that are part of a liquidity commitment transaction are used to make up the remainder of the liquidity obligation on top of the liquidity supplied by manually maintained orders.
+These commitments place the desired proportion of the missing liquidity commitment at a chosen offset from the reference price (best bid, best ask or mid price).

 A liquidity commitment transaction must include:
 * Market ID for a market that is in a state that accepts liquidity commitments